 If that sounds like you, then you might be wondering what’s going on with your cat and how to make them happy.

-Keep on reading to find 6 reasons why your cat is so active!
+Keep reading to find out six reasons why your cat is so active!

 6 Reasons Why Your Cat Wants to Play All the Time

-While cats might sleeping a lot, they aren’t lazy.
+While cat sleeping all day, they aren’t lazy.
 They’re conserving their energy for when it’s time to go hunting.

 Wild cats will spend the better part of their waking hours tracking prey, and that’s all the exercise they require.